etanzapinsky/mongoose/docs/WhitePaper.md

 ### Simple and Object-Oriented

 When creating a simulation, there are many common steps a programmer would have to take to get their program up and running.
-They have to specify environment invariants, environment agents, agents’ actions, action frequency, and termination conditions.
+They have to specify environment invariants, environment agents, agents’ actions, and termination conditions.
 Our language should easily abstract writing these common lines of code the user would have to write for each simulation.

-Mongoose is object-oriented to make interacting with an environment with an internal state, and agents with an internal state and actions, intuitive and manageable.
-Like Python, the language will provide first-order classes, functions and objects.
-It will also provide agents and environments with invariants and terminating conditions.
+Mongoose is object-oriented to make interacting with an environment and agents, each with an internal state and actions, intuitive and manageable.
+Like Python, the language will provide first-order classes and objects.
+It will also provide invariants and terminating conditions.
 All of these objects would interact in specific ways so that the programmer will be able to create a mental model of the simulation and truly understand how the different components relate to one another.

 Environments and agents are fundamental classes of objects.
 Agents will be situated in, and interact with their environments.
 This is an